The Dominance and Monopolies Review: Greece

 In view of the above, the EETT rejected Vodafone's complaint as unfounded.
 However, the authority expressed its reservations regarding the assessment of different pricing of call termination by network providers or holders of significant market positions pursuant to their regulatory obligations (as a separate ex officio procedure before the EETT).

 Market definition and market power

-The Greek Competition Act does not provide for a definition of dominance.
+The Greek Competition Act does not provide a definition of dominance.
 The HCC follows the notion of dominance, as this has been formulated by relevant European and Greek case law.
-Hence, high market shares (greater than 40 or 50 per cent) and an undertaking's ability to act independently of its competitors' costumers and ultimately consumers are factors that are taken into account.
+Hence, high market shares (greater than 40 per cent or 50 per cent) and an undertaking's ability to act independently of its competitors' customers and ultimately consumers are factors that are taken into account.
+This is also evident in the HCC's case law,12 in which the authority found that a market share of between 70 per cent and 80 per cent in the relevant market is, in itself, a clear indication of the existence of a dominant position.
 The structure of the market (such as competitors' market position, existence of barriers to entry and countervailing buyer power) is also decisive.